Last updated: November 28, 2025

 The triple top pattern is a specific signal for a specific market condition.
 Knowing when to look for it is key to its effectiveness.

-• In a bullish market: This is the only valid scenario.
-The pattern forms at the peak of an established uptrend, signaling that the buying momentum is exhausted and a bearish reversal is likely.
-It tells us to prepare for a shift from up to down.
+• In a bullish market: The pattern forms at the peak of an established uptrend, signaling that the buying momentum is exhausted and a bearish reversal is likely.
+It tells traders to prepare for a shift from up to down.

 9. Indicators That Work Best with Triple Top